 Was it easy to make a company in Japan as a foreigner?

 If you have the opportunity to make an initial investment of 5,000,000 yen and a clear business plan, with a lawyer who supports you with the paperwork, it is not difficult.
-I talked about it in a different Go!
-Go!
-Nihon blog article.
+I talked about it in a dedicated article about starting a business in Japan.

 So far, what is your greatest satisfaction in this field of work?